TandoorRecipes/recipes/README.md

 Most things should be straight forward but there are some more complicated things.
 ##### Storage Backends
 A `Storage Backend` is a remote storage location where files are stored.
-To add a new backend klick on `Storage Data` and then on `Storage Backends`.
+To add a new backend click on `Storage Data` and then on `Storage Backends`.
 There click the plus button.

 Enter a name (just a display name for you to identify it) and an API access Token for the account you want to use.
 Dropboxes API tokens can be found on the [Dropboxes API explorer](https://dropbox.github.io/dropbox-api-v2-explorer/#auth_token/from_oauth1)